headerheader

 Special case for Non-EU students: Baden-Württemberg

-There is a special case which you should keep in mind on the hunt for your university program in Germany.
-In the state of Baden-Württemberg, located in the Southwest region of Germany, there is a small tuition fee (1,500 €/semester) for students coming from outside of the EU.
+There is one special case that you should be aware of when looking for your degree programme in Germany.
+In the state of Baden-Württemberg, in the south-west of Germany, there is a small tuition fee (€1,500/semester) for students from outside the EU.

 If your top-choice universities are in Baden-Württemberg, the most popular cities being